Finding Love and Laughter with an Ostomy Bag

 Hi everyone, I have read the comments about hand-checking the bag.
 I had a bag for just under four years and had a reversal in Feb 2011.
 Every now and again, I find myself subconsciously checking for something that isn't there, and it reminds me of how things were.
 For what it's worth, four or five weeks after the reversal, I would have given my right hand to have had the bag back.
 It was a very difficult time for me, and I thought I had made the biggest mistake of my life.
 Week six was the start of turning a corner, and I was able to return to work after 8 weeks.
 It is now 5 months, and I still have the occasional bad day, but things have gotten a lot easier and better.
 I reckon it could be 18 months before I am at ease with the condition.

-I thought I should write this because there are a lot of unfortunate and negative stories, and I just wanted to give hope for anyone considering having a reversal.
+I thought I should write this because there are a lot of unfortunate and negative stories, and I just wanted to give hope to anyone considering having a reversal.

-I came out of it thinking, you are offered counseling and support after the op, but really you need it before you go through with it.
+I came out of it thinking, you are offered counseling and support after the operation, but really you need it before you go through with it.

 The whole experience of having to live with a bag is life-changing.
 It's a very personal life change, yet at the same time, you know there are thousands of others facing the same dilemma (will this bag leak today when I have a meeting) (mine did).
 You need an incredible sense of humor to deal with these situations, and that brought out a pride in myself at being able to deal with it all.